Military organization: Modern hierarchy

-Army hierarchy
+Army

 The following table gives an overview of some of the terms used to describe army hierarchy in armed forces across the world.
 Whilst it is recognized that there are differences between armies of different nations, many are modeled on the British or American models, or both.
 However, many military units and formations go back in history for a long time, and were devised by various military thinkers throughout European history.

 For example, the modern Corps was first introduced in France about 1805 by Napoleon as a more flexible tactical grouping of two or more divisions during the Napoleonic Wars.

 Rungs may be skipped in this ladder: for example, typically NATO forces skip from battalion to brigade.
 Likewise, only large military powers may have organizations at the top levels and different armies and countries may also use traditional names, creating considerable confusion: for example, a British or Canadian armored regiment (battalion) is divided into squadrons (companies) and troops (platoons), whereas an American cavalry squadron (battalion) is divided into troops (companies) and platoons.
 In the French system (used by many African countries) the company is divided into sections (platoons) composed of 3 x "groupes de combat" of 7 soldiers, plus a group of vehicle crews and a HQ that includes 2 x snipers.

 Army, army group, region, and theatre are all large formations that vary significantly between armed forces in size and hierarchy position.
 While divisions were the traditional level at which support elements (field artillery, hospital, logistics and maintenance, etc.) were added to the unit structure, since World War II, many brigades now have such support units, and since the 1980s, regiments also have been receiving support elements.
 A regiment with such support elements is called a regimental combat team in US military parlance, or a battlegroup in the UK and other forces.
 Canadian Army doctrine also includes the combat team which is a company of infantry augmented with tanks, or a squadron of tanks augmented with infantry, or the combination of a full company of infantry with a full squadron of tanks.

 During World War II the Red Army used the same basic organizational structure.
 However, in the beginning many units were greatly underpowered and their size was actually one level below on the ladder that is usually used elsewhere; for example, a division in the early-WWII Red Army would have been about the size of most nations' regiments or brigades.
 At the top of the ladder, what other nations would call an army group, the Red Army called a front.
 By contrast, during the same period the German Wehrmacht army groups, particularly on the Eastern Front, such as Army Group Centre significantly exceeded the above numbers, and were more cognate with the Soviet Strategic Directions.